 The fact that such a passphrase is made up of words does not detract from its security, provided that the words are selected at random.
 Also, as long as there are no duplicate entries, there is no difference in security between Diceware word lists with an equal number of entries (distinct words).
 The security of Diceware passphrases follows only from the size of the word list, the number of words selected, and the fact that the words that make up the passphrase are selected at random from the word list.

 For example, to match the security of a 15-character traditional alphanumeric password, six words from one of the 7776-entry Diceware word lists are selected at random.
-(This is because, by a remarkable coincidence of mathematics, (26+10)15 = 77766, which are both approximately equal to 277.)
+(This is because, by a remarkable coincidence of mathematics, (26+10)15 = 77766, which are both approximately equal to 277.
+Thus, such a password is sometimes said to have a work factor of approximately 77 bits.)
 A typical, classical password like “rieleebeith2eng” or “zaiv3thaes7lah1” has roughly the same level of security against an attacker as the Diceware passphrase “dean unissued mystified comfort everyday chokehold” or “dribble pusher swipe defiling mocker clobber”.
 While the latter come out about three times as long in terms of number of characters, they are arguably also easier for most people to remember and type.
 This makes Diceware passphrases especially suited for situations where a password manager is unsuitable; for example, password manager master passwords.

 There is nothing magical about the number 7776 in the context of Diceware passphrases, either: it’s just the number of possible outcomes of rolling a standard 6-sided dice five times in a row.
 (65 = 7776.)

 For important accounts, turn on multi-factor authentication

 Not all services provide support for multi-factor authentication (MFA, sometimes called two-factor authentication or 2FA), but an increasing number of major services do.